zivl/react-workshop/handout/immutablejs-overview.md

   2. Persistent Data Structures
   3. Structural Sharing
   4. ImmutableJS API
-  5. ToDo App with ImmutableJS
+  5. Todo app with ReactJS and ImmutableJS

 ### Mutable vs. Immutable
 **Mutable** data can be changed by replacing itself with new one.
 Mutation of data makes application development difficult because it makes the following things hard: